8. Other debt solutions:

 A Debt Relief Order in summary

-• To be eligible for a DRO, you must have an unsecured debt level lower than £30,000.
-You must also have assets that do not exceed £2,000, a vehicle worth less than £2,000, and monthly disposable income of under £75
+• To be eligible for a DRO, you must have an unsecured debt level lower than £50,000.
+You must also have assets that don’t exceed £2,000, a vehicle worth less than £4,000, and monthly disposable income of under £75

-• You will need to pay a fee of to set up a DRO and once this is approved it will appear on your credit file for 6 years, as well as on the Individual Insolvency Register
+• Once a DRO is approved, it’ll appear on your credit file for six years, as well as on the Individual Insolvency Register

 • If, during the 12 month period of a DRO, you receive assets and/or your surplus income increases to above the threshold, the DRO would be terminated, your fee will be reimbursed and you will continue to owe the debt in full